HarryRybacki/rust_developer/hw08_tokio_rewrite/README.md

             - DONE:
                 - Connects to server
                 - Starts three tasks for: handling stdin, handling strings from server, sending strings to server
-                - Stdin and send are stubbed; they work based on Strings.
+                - Stdin and send are stubbed; they work based on Strings
+                - Refactor String messages to be old MessageTypes
             - NEXT:
-                - Refactor String messages to be old MessageTypes
+                - Images and files may not be serializing correctly before sending, check this and pick up here.
+See the FIXMEs
 - [ ] Ensure all I/O operations, network communications, and other latency-sensitive tasks are handled using Tokio's asynchronous capabilities.

 ### Database Integration: